 And every cloud has a silver lining – I got a lovely new kitchen as a result.
 I am still ‘learning’ it because nothing is the same as in the last one.
 Very good for the brain function.

 Enought of all that.
-Apart from about ten boxes containing things we never knew we had, we are almost straight.
+Apart from about ten boxes containing things we can you buy xanax legally online never knew we had, we are almost straight.
 And it’s Easter Day; sun shining, a bit of mist but no wind.
 Oh the joy!
 There are several ewes in the field in front, clearly waiting for their little bundles of joy.
 They lie about, lolling I think is the word, munching whatever grass happens to be near enough without their having to move.
 It reminds me of those pictures of Roman feasts.
 We have had wonderful daffodils this year.
 We had some work done on the drive last year and the ground, opened up, has let things flourish beautifully.
 Sadly, the garden was not touched for a year because our part-timer was ill.
 However we’ve contacted a most cheerful man who tells us he can sort us out.
 Watch this space!

 Locally there is a fuss being made, if I dare to raise the subject, about “The Public Conveniences.”
 It has always seemed strange to me that these very useful lodgings are tightly closed during the winter months.
 Is one meant to ‘hold on’ until home is reached?
 There has been a lot of discussion about whether they are going to open again this Spring.
 But, as I say, it is Easter and as far as I know they are still not available.
 In very early days these wayside stopping points were called “Necessary Houses”.
 Now wouldn’t you think that might speak to the Council somehow?
 We get a lot of tourists in Lybster, particularly now that the North 500 route is so well used – and these public amenities are necessary.
 This is another space to watch!